-As our store base grows, we will need to continually evaluate the adequacy of our laboratory, distribution and information technology capabilities.
+As our store base grows, we will need to continually evaluate the adequacy of our laboratory, distribution and information technology capabilities, including those related to our remote medicine offerings.
 Our laboratories and distribution centers have a finite capacity and, to the extent we grow beyond this capacity, we will need to expand our current laboratories and/or distribution centers or add new laboratories and/or distribution capabilities, the cost of which could be material.
 Implementing new operating capabilities or changing existing operating capabilities could present challenges we do not anticipate and could negatively affect our business, financial condition and results of operations.
 Should we open additional laboratories or distribution centers, any related construction or expansion projects entail risks which could cause delays and cost overruns, such as unavailability of suitable space, shortages of materials, shortages of skilled labor or work stoppages, unforeseen construction, scheduling, engineering, environmental or geological problems, weather interference, fires or other casualty losses and unanticipated cost increases.
-For example, we entered into a lease for an additional laboratory facility in 2018 which became operational in the first quarter of 2019.
-The completion date and ultimate cost of future projects could differ significantly from initial expectations due to construction-related or other reasons.
 We cannot guarantee that any project will be completed on time or within established budgets.
 Any delay or increased costs associated with any project could adversely affect the financial and overall performance of our existing and planned new stores.